-Recommendation: Review Victoria Police crash reporting processes to ensure reports for crashes involving pedestrians are sufficiently detailed and accurate.
+Recommendation: Review crash reporting processes to ensure reports for crashes involving pedestrians are sufficiently detailed and statistics capture the highest possible proportion of injuries.

-Another concern in relation to the accuracy of crash report data is the Definition for classifying accidents (DCA) codes used by VicRoads and Victoria Police in crash reporting.
+Another concern in relation to the usefulness of crash report data is the Definition for classifying accidents (DCA) codes used by road agencies and Victoria Police in crash reporting.
 The codes for crashes involving pedestrians do not provide any real detail to indicate the circumstances of the crash.
 The vast majority of pedestrian crashes are simply classified as 'near side' or 'far side,' referring to the side of the road on which the pedestrian was hit.
 As a result, it is impossible to gain a useful understanding of the general circumstances of crashes from the basic statistics.
 We would have a much better understanding of pedestrian crashes if the DCA codes specified the location and circumstances of the crash.
 This would better inform road safety responses.